-Euphonix is a community choir in Kingston, open to any adult of any age who would like to sing contemporary and popular songs, folk and world music.
+Euphonix is a community choir based in Kingston.
+Euphonix Choir is open to any adult of any age who would like to sing a range of contemporary and popular songs, folk and world music.

 We offer an inclusive, affordable experience of the benefits of singing with others: companionship, developing musicality and pure enjoyment.